ductai243/Banana_DL/README.md

 - Significant reductions in model size and computational complexity.

 These results validate the feasibility of deploying Banana-DL on embedded systems for agricultural robots, offering an efficient approach to real-time harvesting operations.

+---
+## Acknowledgments

+The authors express gratitude for the support and resources provided by the Biomimicking and Engineering Lab (Being2 Lab) at National Sun Yat-sen University, Kaohsiung, Taiwan.